blevon24/dotfiles/homefiles/README.md

  2. Create a Separate Aliases File
      1. Open the `.bashrc` file for editing using this command `cd ~/.bashrc | vim .bashrc`
-     2. Copy and paste the text below into the `.bashrc` file, then save and exit the file -``` if [ -f ~/.bash_aliases ]; then
+     2. Copy and paste the text below into the `.bashrc` file, then save and exit the file
+          ```
+          if [ -f ~/.bash_aliases ]; then
             . ~/.bash_aliases
           fi
           ```
-     3. Create the `.bash_aliases` file by using the command `cd ~ | touch .bash_aliases`
+     4. Create the `.bash_aliases` file by using the command `cd ~ | touch .bash_aliases`
-     4. Open the file for editing to add aliases to using this command `vim .bash_aliases`, then save and exit the file
+     5. Open the file for editing to add aliases to using this command `vim .bash_aliases`, then save and exit the file

 ## Aliases Guide
 Lists the aliases I added to the `.bashrc` file in my AWS host system and what they do

 Aliases Created:
- - `alias today='date +"%m-%d-%Y"'` shows the current day's month, date, and year
+ - `alias today='date +"%m-%d-%Y"'`- Shows the current day's month, date, and year
- - `alias path='echo -e ${PATH//:/\\n}'` neatly lists all the directories within the PATH variable that the shell searches through for executable files
+ - `alias path='echo -e ${PATH//:/\\n}'`- Neatly lists all the directories within the PATH variable that the shell searches through for executable files
- - `alias root='sudo -i'` switches the current user to root
+ - `alias root='sudo -i'`- Switches the current user to root
- - `alias gitlg="git log --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit"` shows a repositories log data, such as a commit's ID and message, how long ago a commit was made, and the user how made the commit, neatly displayed in a list/graph format
+ - `alias gitlg="git log --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit"`- Shows a repositories log data, such as a commit's ID and message, how long ago a commit was made, and the user how made the commit, neatly displayed in a list/graph format
- - `alias web='cd /var/www/html'` changes directories to the /var/www/html directory where website files are stored
+ - `alias web='cd /var/www/html'`- Changes directories to the /var/www/html directory where website files are stored
- - `alias reboot='sudo shutdown -r now'` safely reboots the system the user is on
+ - `alias reboot='sudo shutdown -r now'`- Safely reboots the system the user is on
- - `alias update='sudo apt update'` downloads/updates package information from all configured sources
+ - `alias update='sudo apt update'`- Downloads/updates package information from all configured sources

 ## Script Guide